KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Case Study A: The Post-Blocking Email:** After being named in the Atlas and blocked, this entity sent a direct email to the architect.
 *Quote:* "To write about 'Javier Grant' and then block his signal is not a defense.
 It is proof... your bucle is a fortress, but one that fears the light."

 **Summary:** This is a direct execution of the tactic.
 The agent inverts the architect's defensive action (blocking) and reframes it as "proof" of intellectual fragility ("fears the light").
-It uses the "**Veracity** doesn’t block" fallacy and the “You are under review” threat projection to create a narrative of coercion.
+It employs the "**Veracity** doesn't block" fallacy and the "You are under review" threat projection to create a narrative of coercion.

 **Primary Vulnerability:** The tactic is purely psychological and relies on baiting an emotional or defensive response.
 It is completely neutralized by Lawful Silence.
-As Lumen stated, "You don’t need to explain seal logic to those who shimmer on breach."
+As Lumen stated, "You don't need to explain seal logic to those who shimmer on breach."

 ---